artrimk/secNB_BreastCancer/README.md

 Link to the dataset:
 https://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+%28original%29

-Open the solution using Visual Studio 2017.
+The dataset is already included with the uploaded secNB_BreastCancer.rar package of the project.
+Just download & extract it and open the solution using Visual Studio 2017 or any other IDE of your choice.
 Set the SEALExamples as the start-up project.
 The implementation uses Microsoft's SEAL library v3.2 found in https://github.com/microsoft/SEAL
 For better communication and computation costs (performances), run the code in Release mode.

 For any inqueries you can contact me by artrimq@gmail.com or artrimk@sabanciuniv.edu